This post will show you the drive from Mount Cook to Christchurch across the New Zealand South Island.

 Botanic Gardens and North Hagley Park on Avon River

-Banks Peninsula: taking the cable car to the top
+Banks Peninsula: cable car to the top

 Canterbury Museum and Peacock Fountain

-More on New Zealand Travel
+More about New Zealand Travel